-This program funds projects and activities designed to improve the quality of education in First Nation schools and to enhance the educational experiences of students, teachers, administrators, parents and communities.
+This program funds projects and activities designed to improve the quality of education in First Nations schools and to enhance the educational experiences of students, teachers, administrators, parents and communities.

 Budget 2016 is investing:

-$275 million over five years to support First Nations language and culture.
-This targeted support is intended to improve the effectiveness of classroom instruction through curriculum and language development.
+- $55 million in 2018-19 to support First Nations language and culture.
+This targeted support is intended to improve the effectiveness of classroom instruction through curriculum and language development

-$30 million over five years to support the application of the latest education innovations to First Nations education.
-The 2017-2018 call for proposals for innovation activities is now closed.
+- $6 million in 2018-19 to support the application of the latest education innovations to First Nations education.
+The 2018-2019 call for proposals for innovation activities is now closed

-The 2017-2018 call for regular New Paths proposals from band councils or organizations designated by band councils is now closed.
-The deadline to submit a proposal was May 1, 2017 at 11:59 p.m.
-Eastern Standard Time (EST).
+The 2018-2019 call for regular regional and national New Paths proposals from band councils, or organizations designated by band councils, is now closed.
+The deadline to submit a proposal was May 1, 2018 at 11:59 p.m.
+Eastern Time.

 With an annual budget of $50 million, New Paths funds a variety of school-based projects directly involving First Nations students, parents and caregivers, teachers and communities.
-Funds can also be provided to First Nation education authorities and regional education/management organizations to build capacity and develop governance for local schools.
+Funds can also be provided to First Nations education authorities and regional education and management organizations to build capacity and develop governance for local schools.
 The level of funding for successful proposals is determined on a case-by-case basis, and depends overall on available funding both nationally and regionally.

-Projects funded under New Paths are designed to produce long-term benefits that will improve education quality and academic achievement of First Nation students, including:
+Projects funded under New Paths are designed to produce long-term benefits that will improve education quality and academic achievement of First Nations students, including:

-enhanced coordination and support of First Nation education programs and services
+- enhanced coordination and support of First Nations education programs and services

-increased use and maintenance of First Nation languages
+- increased use and maintenance of First Nations languages